G.I. Joe: Retaliation

 G.I.
 Joe: Retaliation is a 2013 American military science fiction action film based on the G.I.
 Joe toy line.
 It is the second installment in the G.I.
 Joe film series and the sequel to G.I.
 Joe: The Rise of Cobra (2009).
-Directed by Jon M. Chu and written by Rhett Reese and Paul Wernick, the film features an ensemble cast with Lee Byung-hun, Ray Park, Jonathan Pryce, Channing Tatum, and Arnold Vosloo reprising their roles from the previous film, while Luke Bracey and Robert Baker take over the role of Cobra Commander, replacing Joseph Gordon-Levitt, and D. J. Cotrona, Adrianne Palicki, Ray Stevenson, Bruce Willis, and Dwayne Johnson round out the principal cast.
-In the film, heavy machine gunner Roadblock (Johnson), along with the surviving G.I.
-Joes, exacts vengeance on Cobra for his intelligence and infantry specialist Duke (Tatum) and their comrades' deaths, after a Pakistan incident involving nuclear warheads in which the Joes become traitors.
+Directed by Jon M. Chu and written by Rhett Reese and Paul Wernick, the film features an ensemble cast starring D. J. Cotrona, Lee Byung-hun, Adrianne Palicki, Ray Park, Jonathan Pryce, Ray Stevenson, Channing Tatum, Bruce Willis, and Dwayne Johnson.
+The G.I.
+Joes fight their enemy Cobra again and also have to face threatens from within their US government.

 Originally slated for release in June 2012, the film was delayed in order to convert to 3D and boost interest in international markets.
 G.I.
 Joe: Retaliation was released in the United States on March 28, 2013, by Paramount Pictures.
-The film received generally negative reviews from critics and grossed over $375 million worldwide against a budget of $130–155 million.
+The film, like its predecessor, received generally negative reviews from critics and grossed $375.7 million worldwide against a budget of $130–155 million.

 Plot

-Intelligence and infantry specialist Duke leads the G.I.
-Joe Team to the Korean Demilitarized Zone to find a North Korean defector.
+Special Forces team commander Duke leads the G.I.
+Joe Team to the Korean Demilitarized Zone to rescue a North Korean defector.
 They are then assigned another mission to steal nuclear warheads from Pakistan after the death of its President during a civil war.
-Deeming them as traitors for causing an international incident, Zartan, still impersonating the President of the United States, calls an airstrike that kills Duke and most of the other Joes.
-Heavy machine gunner Roadblock, sniper/parkour expert Flint, and covert operator Lady Jaye survive the attack by diving into a well, and they return to the United States to contact General Joseph Colton, who provides them with weapons.
+Deeming them as traitors for causing an international incident, Zartan, still impersonating the president of the United States, calls an airstrike that kills Duke and many Joes.
+Heavy machine gunner Roadblock, sniper Flint, and covert operator Lady Jaye survive the attack by diving into a well, and they return to the United States to contact General Joseph Colton, who provides them with weapons.

 Meanwhile, Storm Shadow, who survived the Arctic base's destruction, and demolitions expert Firefly rescue Cobra Commander from an underground maximum-security prison in Germany, leaving Destro behind.
 Storm Shadow is injured and retreats to a temple in the Himalayas to recover.
-The Blind Master, leader of the Arashikage Clan, sends Snake Eyes and his apprentice Jinx, to capture Storm Shadow, allowing him to answer the murder of his uncle, the Hard Master.
+The Blind Master, leader of the Arashikage Clan, sends Snake Eyes and his apprentice Jinx, to capture Storm Shadow, allowing him to answer for the murder of his uncle, the Hard Master.

 After Zartan announces that Cobra will become the premier U.S. special forces team, replacing G.I.
 Joe, Lady Jaye deduces that someone is impersonating the President by noting changes in his speech patterns.
 At a presidential fundraiser, she steals a sample of the President's DNA, confirming that he is Zartan.
 They escape after a confrontation with Firefly and Zandar, the head of the U.S. Secret Service's Presidential Detail and a member of Cobra.